KTH-EXPECA/docs/source/container-vs-ep5g/index.rst

   :figclass: screenshot

 * Now click on *Create* to create your container.
 After a short time, the container is created, and by default should be running.
+* You should now be able to run the "openrtist" client from a user device using the EP5G system.
+The IP address of the server application would be the 10.70.70.30 address picked for the container in the worker node.